Please note: In November 2019, the Leading Practitioners Award was renamed to the Leading Family Law Practitioner Award.

-The National LGBT Bar Leading Family Law Practitioner Award is awarded to recognize lawyers whose work supports our families, in all of their configurations.
+The National LGBT Bar Leading Family Law Practitioner Award is awarded to recognize lawyers whose work supports LGBTQ+ families, in all of their configurations.
 Family law involves more than family creation and relationship dissolution.
-LGBTQ family law may also include allied practices in immigration, tax, military, benefits, children’s rights and welfare, disability rights, employment, bankruptcy, landlord-tenant, health care, decision making and managing costs.
+LGBTQ+ family law may also include allied practices in immigration, tax, military, benefits, children’s rights and welfare, disability rights, employment, bankruptcy, landlord-tenant, health care, decision making and managing costs.

 The Award will be given each year to one individual who: